north3221/home-assistant-config/README.md

     # All conditions are optional, so just delete the ones you don't want to use
     - condition: and
       conditions:
-        # Only run if temp states are a number
+        # Only run if temp states are a number (is also check before queuing so if you remove, you need to remove from there too)
         - "{{ states(sensor_id)|int != 0 or states(sensor_id) == '0' }}"
         - "{{ states(climate_sensor_id)|int != 0 or states(climate_sensor_id) == '0' }}"
-        # Only run if the climate device is set to 'auto' and preset is 'home'
+        # Only run if the climate device is set to 'auto' and preset is 'home' (is also check before queuing so if you remove, you need to remove from there too)
         - "{{ states(climate_id) == 'auto' and state_attr(climate_id, 'preset_mode') == 'home' }}"
         # Only run if new_offset is different to current offset
         - "{{ state_attr(climate_id, 'offset_celsius')|float != offset|float }}"